 Your job listings are a reflection of the company, whether you run a large or small arts organization, you’re new on the scene or well-established, and everyone in between.
 When recruiting for a company, it’s best to review the job description from the perspective of an applicant before posting it.
 Does the listing exude the tone you would like to portray?
 Thoughtfully written job descriptions provide a clear impression of the company and what working there might be like.
 This thoughtfulness will ideally attract similarly thoughtful applicants.
 Keep reading to learn more about how you can create listings that attract top talent!

 Sharing Company Culture

-Finding the right employee can be a long process, especially when there are more jobs available than job seekers due to our current economy.
+Finding the right employee can be a long process, and it’s a two-way street.
 Similarly to how you would like job candidates to stand out by submitting thoughtful cover letters, job seekers are looking for thoughtfully written job descriptions that include company culture.

 Including your Equal Employment Opportunity (EEO) statement is a great way of highlighting your dedication to diversity, equity, and inclusion.